Philadelphia, PA

 General

 Similar to Minetta (No. 93) and Adeline (No. 137) which appear to use the same model, there appears to be two different tray designs that used the same model for “Bertha.”
 The twist is that they were produced by two different manufacturers!
-In Meek’s version she appears older than the version produced by competitor H D Beach.
+In Meek’s version she appears older than the version produced by competitor H.D.
+Beach, possibly indicating that the Beach version is earlier.
 Unfortunately, Beach’s version does not carry either a copyright date or a stock number to give us a clue when it was produced and if it was earlier than the Meek version.
 That two different manufacturers located in the same small town of roughly 5,000 at the time would both use the same model hardly seems unlikely.

 There are a couple of potential literary inspirations based on characters named Bertha, but both seem unlikely.
 The first is Bertha Mason from Charlotte Bronte’s Jane Erye.
 She is Jane’s main antagonist and the scene where she is introduced is arguably the most important in the novel.
 Bertha is “a mad-woman” who is literally locked in an attic.
 Bertha Mason is described as the violent and insane ex-wife of Rochester, although she has not been allowed to give us an account of her madness (there are no lines of dialogue attributed directly to her).
 All we learn about Bertha is either through Rochester’s description of her madness, or Jane’s biased (because she is the leading lady and in love with Rochester) perception of her.
 Not exactly an ideal character to reference in advertising.